Pride of the Southland Band

-The Pride of the Southland Band is the official name of the University of Tennessee's marching band.
+The Pride of the Southland Band is the marching band of the University of Tennessee in Knoxville, Tennessee.
+The band performs at all Tennessee home football games and some away games.
+The Pride of the Southland is recognized as one of the nation's top collegiate marching bands.

 History

-The Pride of the Southland Marching Band has been performing at halftime for more than 110 years, but has existed since 1869 when it was founded as part of the Military Department, forerunner to the school's ROTC program.
-It is one of the oldest collegiate band programs in the country.
+One of the country's oldest collegiate band programs, the University of Tennessee band was founded in 1869 as part of the Military Department, forerunner to the school's ROTC program.
 Its instrumentation in 1883 was entirely made up of cornets.
-The band continued to grow to between thirteen and seventeen members, and in 1892, it was reorganized under Ernest H. Garratt.
+The band grew to between 13 and 17 members, and in 1892, it was reorganized under Ernest H. Garratt.

 The band wore West Point-style uniforms like the rest of the cadets in the Military Department and had a more varied repertoire of instruments, including a clarinet.